aceta-minophen/MudraKosh/README.md

 * Local government aid and cooperation available for smooth implementation (panchayat/ local leaders)

 The lack of these services will be an issue in the implementation.

+### Technological Issue
+* While going through the demo, the OTP may not be delivered to the registered mobile number.
+This will occur due to restrictions in using public Twilio API.
+To continue to the next page, the 4 digit OTP will be printed in the console which can be viewed using the following keyboard command: `CTRL + Shift + I`.

 ## Solution Implementation and Effectiveness
 The system is implementable on a large scale given that every transaction takes place digitally.